 Office 365 limitations

 Office 365 uses throttling policies to limit the resources consumed by a single account.
-To maximize throughput and limit throttling, Cloudiway follows Microsoft’s best practice and uses impersonation.
+To maximize throughput and limit throttling, Cloudiway follows Microsoft’s best practices.

 An account that has impersonation privileges can impersonate 100 users concurrently to migrate 100 mailboxes in parallel.
 The platform uses EWS (Exchange Web services) protocol; Microsoft theoretically allows a throughput of around 300 MB per user per hour.
 The Cloudiway platform typically sees throughput between 200 Mb and 300 MB per mailbox per hour.
 This gives an average throughput of around 500 GB per day with a constant migration of 100 concurrent mailboxes.